 1 Introduction to this Workbook

-Introduction to Archaeology will provide you with an understanding of archaeological methods, theories, and concepts, as well as an overview of how our ideas about early human ancestors and diverse cultures throughout the world have changed over time.
+You class materials will work with this workbook to provide you with an understanding of archaeological methods, theories, and concepts, as well as an overview of how our ideas about early human ancestors and diverse cultures throughout the world have changed over time.
 You will learn about artifacts, but also move beyond them to think critically about what the past means to you, to each other, and the importance of our shared global cultural heritage.

 Welcome to Introduction to Archaeology and let’s start exploring!